ciesiolka/abc2svg-chisel/README.md

 - `abcweb-1.js`
   This script replaces the ABC or MEI sequences found in the (X)HTML file by SVG images of the music.
-The ABC sequences may start on `X:` or `%abc` at start of line, and stop on any XML tag (see below for MEI).
+The ABC sequences may start on `X:` or `%abc-` at start of line, and stop on any XML tag (see below for MEI).
   They may also appear after a (X)HTML element of the class "abc" (lower case letters) or inside a &lt;script&gt; with a type